Stay in touch

 Although not commonly used to diagnose benign phyllodes tumours, you may also have:

 Find out more about the tests you may have at a breast clinic.

 Benign phyllodes tumours are often difficult to diagnose because they can be confused with other benign breast conditions, such as a fibroadenoma.

 Your specialist will talk to you about the type of surgery you need.

-Benign phyllodes tumours can sometimes come back, so your specialist may want you to have follow-up appointments.
+Benign phyllodes tumours can sometimes come back, usually in the same area of the breast, so your specialist may want you to have follow-up appointments.

 If your tumour does come back, you’ll need to have further surgery.
 Your specialist will advise you what operation will be best if this happens.